KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.21.0
+- New performance / KSP bugfix patch : [PQSCoroutineLeak](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/85) (issue discovered by @Gameslinx)
+- Fixed the ToolbarShowHide patch partially failing due to an ambigious match exception when searching the no args `ApplicationLauncher.ShouldItHide()` method overload.

 ##### 1.20.4
 - Restrict UpgradeBugs to KSP 1.12+ since it is compiled against the new combined editor class.